Zhuofeng-Li/Zhuofeng-Li.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name is Zhuofeng Li, a third-year student from Shanghai University.
+During 2024 Summer, I fortunately interned at Emory University supervised by Prof. [Liang Zhao](http://cs.emory.edu/~lzhao41/).

-I am a self-motivated student who is excited about doing research on Graph.
-My research interests broadly lie in machine learning and data mining, specifically,  graph representation learning, knowledge representation learning and reasoning, meta-learning, etc.
+My current research primarily focuses on LLM + GNN + XAI consisting , with two main objectives: 1. **How LLMs understand textual graphs**.
+Studying LLMs on textual graphs can enhance their ability to understand complex relationships and better preserve semantic and topological information, improving the effectiveness of graph data processing.
+2. **Explore graph structures crucial for LLM development in real-world production settings and applications.** In the future, I would like to expand my research to Multimodal AI, including image, audio, and speech modalities

 I'm also open to other topics.
 Please contact me if you'd like to chat!
 {style="text-align: justify;"}